EshaanAgg/workout-buddy/README.md

 # 🔖 Workout Buddy

-A simple add to store your workout routines.
+A simple app to store your workout routines.
 Made with Nuxt 3 and Appwrite.

 If you simply want to try out the app, go ahead and check out the demo at (ADD LINK)